junjypark/SAN/README.md

 ### CASH score

 CASH score can be used to quantify local covariance heterogeneity of the raw imaging data.
-It can be implemented using `covarF()` function provided in this package.
+It can be implemented using `CASH()` function provided in this package.

 <figure>